nhanle-19/Behavior-validation-of-Biased-HLIP/README.md

 ## Setup

-Use a Python environment with NumPy, Matplotlib, and Pinocchio available:
+Use a Python environment with NumPy, Matplotlib, and Pinocchio available.

 ```bash
 python -m venv .venv